NACLab/ngc-learn/docs/index.rst

 .. ngc-learn documentation master file, created by sphinx-quickstart on Wed Apr 20 02:52:17 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Note - This file needs to at least contain a root `toctree` directive.

 Welcome to ngc-learn's documentation!
 =====================================